itu-devops/lecture_notes/sessions/session_08/Slides.md

 1. **Diagnosis**

-  - What happened yesterday when the user could not login?
+  - Why could the user not login yesterday?
   - Why is the service slow?

 2. **Understanding**

  - How is our system being used?
- - Were we under attack last night?
+ - Was our server under attack last night?
- - Are people trying to hack into our server?
-(Yes!)

 3. **Audit trails**
   - Sometimes logs are legally required (e.g. banking)
+  - Sometimes they save your ass (because your DB model was not updated - but you can still recover info from the logs)